mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 ## Cloud Native Deployment (optional)

-For users looking to leverage the benefits of running workloads in a cloud native environment, the information below outlines our recommendations for running eligible GitLab components in Kubernetes.

-We only recommend deploying the Sidekiq and Webservice components in Kubernetes, keeping the remaining components on traditional servers as documented above.
+Hybrid installations leverage the benefits of both cloud native and traditional deployments.
+We recommend shifting the Sidekiq and Webservice components into Kubernetes to reap cloud native workload management benefits while the others are deployed using the traditional server method already described.

+The following sections detail this hybrid approach.

 ### Cluster topology

-As a starting point for reference, the recommended infrastructure configuration for the cluster is below.
-Note that this example references Google Cloud's Kubernetes Engine (GKE) and associated machine types, but the memory and CPU totals should translate to most systems.
+The following table provides a starting point for hybrid deployment infrastructure.
+The recommendations use Google Cloud's Kubernetes Engine (GKE) and associated machine types, but the memory and CPU requirements should translate to most other providers.

 Machine count | Machine type | Allocatable vCPUs | Allocatable memory (GB) | Purpose -|-|-|-|-